ReturnTypeVoid/pfShell/README.md

 Invoke-PfShell -XmlPath "C:\Path\To\pfSenseExport.xml" -Report
 ```

-The reports will be saved in a folder named `pfShell - <hostname>` in the current directory.
+The reports will be saved in a folder named `pfSAnalysis - <hostname>` in the current directory.

 ---